overture-stack/website/markdown/documentation/maestro/installation/prerequisites.md

 2. **Elasticsearch & Apache Kafka**
     - Elasticsearch is a search and analytics engine, and Apache Kafka is a distributed streaming platform.
 Both are essential for processing and indexing data in Maestro.
-    - Instructions for setup are provided below.
+    - Instructions for a quick setup are provided below.

 4. **Song**
     - [See Song's installation instructions for more details](/documentation/song/installation)

-## Setting up Elasticsearch and Kafka
+## Elasticsearch and Kafka Quickstart

 Maestro uses Kafka for efficient data processing from incoming Song servers and Elasticsearch for indexing this data.
 Follow these steps to set up both services: